IU-Security-Club/iu-security-club.github.io/_pages/contributing.md

 ### Set up a local working copy
 First we need to [fork](https://help.github.com/en/articles/fork-a-repo) the official Github repository so that we can develop our new features under our own account.

+* Browse to the [iu-security-club.github.io repository](https://github.com/IU-Security-Club/iu-security-club.github.io/), and click the *Fork* button.

 * Copy the URL for your newly forked repository (make sure you're copying your personal repository, not the URL for the official one).

 * Now in a terminal, use the `git clone` command to download a copy of your new forked repository.